tedmoore/schelp2/docs/Classes/SoundFile.md

 ### `normalize`
 Normalizes a soundfile to a level set by the user.
 The normalized audio will be written into a second file.Using this class method (SoundFile.normalize) will automatically open the source file for you.
-You may also [#-openRead](#-openread) the SoundFile yourself and call [#-normalize](#-normalize) on it.
-In that case, the source path is omitted because the file is already open.See instance method [#-normalize](#-normalize) for more information.
+You may also [openRead](#openread) the SoundFile yourself and call [normalize](#normalize) on it.
+In that case, the source path is omitted because the file is already open.See instance method [normalize](#normalize) for more information.

 ## Instance Methods